-Creating custom segments to see how different traffic performs and observe trends (for better or worse!) is one of the most powerful uses for Google Analytics .
+Creating custom segments to see how different traffic performs and observe trends is one of the most powerful uses for Google Analytics .
 One class of segments that exist by default in Google Analytics are

 Channels are simple, aggregate buckets of data.
 To sort your acquisitions into Channel buckets, Google sets distinct rules and definitions using specific parameters: a combination of acquisition Source (the origin of your traffic) and acquisition Medium (the general category of the source).

-By default, Google sets you up with 8 different channels.
-Let’s take a look at the rules that determine how they’re created:
+By default, Google sets you up with eight different channels.
+Look at the rules that determine how they’re created:

 |Channel||What is it?||How is it created?|